 - I also really like kapok cushions as they feel like cotton but are more durable (fabric doesn’t compress), although I’ve mostly stuffed my own, so have none from personal experience to recommend.
-If you go this route, just make sure to get one wide enough and not too overstuffed.
+If you go this route, just make sure to get one wide enough (like 15+ inch diameter) and not too overstuffed.

 - Zabuton.
 A zabuton is a roughly 3′ x 3′ plush floor mat you put under your cushion, and what your feet rest on.
-If you have carpet, a thick rug, or don’t find it inconvenient to just place a couple of blankets under you, then a zabuton isn’t necessary.
-However, especially if you have hardwood floors, getting a “zabuton” makes a big difference.
-Getting the right zabuton is way lower stakes than getting the right cushion, though I have a cotton one and while it works just fine, if I were to get a new one, I’d choose a Kapok one, like in the link.
+If you have carpet or a thick rug, then a zabuton isn’t necessary, but if you have hard floors, getting a “zabuton” makes a big difference.
+The linked zabuton is hands down my favorite I’ve used.
+It’s latex, which means it’s comfortable, will last a very long time without compressing, and also comes with a nice carrying case.

 Another article you might enjoy is should the eyes be open or closed during meditation?